TheRandomOwl/VOC-Detector/README.md

    Download and install [Inno Setup](https://jrsoftware.org/isdl.php#stable).

 6. **Build Installer**:
    Open `VOC_GUI_Installer.iss` with Inno Setup and compile installer.
+Installer should be in a folder called `Output`

 # Usage Guide